rabbitmq/rabbitmq-website/site/authentication.md

 # Authentication Mechanisms

-Authentication mechanisms are now documented in the <a href="">Access Control</a> guide.
+Authentication mechanisms are now documented in the <a href="/access-control.html">Access Control</a> guide.